 In recent years, zinc-infused oral health products like toothpaste and mouthwashes have entered the mainstream market.
 Unlike swallowing traditional supplement capsules, swapping out your standard oral health go-tos for ones enriched with zinc is an easy way to ensure you're getting enough zinc — without having to add a step to your routine.

 Research shows that brushing with a zinc-infused toothpaste can help address and combat halitosis.
-One example is Better & Better’s Immunity toothpaste, which contains a daily dose of zinc, as well as vitamins C and E. When you brush with Immunity twice daily, you’re brushing with over 50% of your recommended daily value of these oral health-boosting nutrients.
+One example is Better & Better’s Balance Vitamin Mouth Spray which contains a daily dose of zinc, as well as vitamins C and E. When you brush with Immunity twice daily, you’re brushing with over 50% of your recommended daily value of these oral health-boosting nutrients.
 While all toothpastes freshen breath on the surface, only a zinc-infused toothpaste like Immunity can address the root cause of zinc deficiency.

 Fresh Breath Starts with Whole Body Health